NBA 2K21 is in full swing, so there's no time like the present to get in on the action.

 Current-Gen Standard Edition

-The current-gen Standard Edition of NBA 2K21 will be the first playable version of the game, available on the current release date of 4 September.
+The current-gen Standard Edition of NBA 2K21 is the first playable version of the game, which is officially out now.

 Next-Gen Standard Edition